csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 An attempt to assign a value of type _Dollars_ to a variable of type _Pounds_ results in a compile-time error, although both are of the same numeric type.
 Such an assignment is likely to be due to a programmer error, where the programmer forgot about the differences in currency.
 Declaring different types for different currencies helps catch such errors.

-As a result of strong type checking, the expression (_department.budget_+20) would not be accepted since the attribute and the integer constant 20 have differ- ent types.
+As a result of strong type checking, the expression (_department.budget_+20) would not be accepted since the attribute and the integer constant 20 have different types.
 Values of one type can be _cast_ (that is, converted) to another domain, as illustrated below:

 **cast** (_department.budget_ **to** _numeric_(12,2))